 The Master was created by the creative team of Doctor Who; major elements of his character were created by Barry Letts and Terrance Dicks.
 He made his first appearance in "Terror of the Autons".
 He made his first appearance in comics in The Doctor Who Annual #1973, written and illustrated by unknown creators.

 The Master, like other members of his species, is capable of undergoing the process of "regeneration," by which catastrophic injury or old age may be repaired by a complete renewal of the whole body.
 This process results in a completely new body and face, as well as a distinctive personality, though prior memories and knowledge are typically left intact.
 Each incarnation possesses similar characteristics, such as sociopathic charm and cunning, but each also displays unique traits, such as childish and whimsical cruelty or coquettishness.
-To date the Master has had eighteen known regenerations, nine of whom have appeared onscreen.
+To date the Master has had eighteen known regenerations, ten of whom have appeared onscreen.